 4.3.23 CDMG STA

 The IEEE 802.11 CDMG STA provides PHY and MAC features that can support a throughput of 1 Gb/s and greater, as measured at the MAC data service access point (SAP).
-A CDMG STA is a DMG STA doed is true.
-In addition to DMG features, supports CDMG features as identified in Clause 9 (MAC sublayer functional description), Clause 10 (MLME) and Clause 25 (China Directional Multi-Gigabit (CDMG) PHY specification).
+A CDMG STA is a DMG STA that supports CDMG operation on Chinese 60GHz frequency band when dot11CDMGOptionImplemented is true.
+In addition to DMG features, a CDMG STA supports CDMG features as identified in Clause 9 (MAC sublayer functional description), Clause 10 (MLME) and Clause 25 (China Directional Multi-Gigabit (CDMG) PHY specification).
 A CDMG STA supports transmission and reception of frames that are compliant with PHY specifications as defined in Clause 25 (China Directional Multi-Gigabit (CDMG) PHY specification).
 A CDMG STA is also a QoS STA.
 The basic channel access of a CDMG STA (see 9.36 (DMG channel access) and 9.41a (DBC mechanism for CDMG STAs)) allows it to operate in an Infrastructure BSS, in an IBSS, and in a PBSS.

 Besides supporting DMG PHY features defined in Clause 21 (Directional multi-gigabit (DMG) PHY specification), a CDMG STA also supports the PHY signaling as described in 25.4 (CDMG control mode), 25.5 (CDMG OFDM mode), 25.6 (CDMG SC mode) and 25.7 (CDMG low-power SC mode).
 At a minimum, a CDMG STA supports the mandatory modulation and coding scheme (MCS) and PHY protocol data unit (PPDU) formats described in 25.4 (CDMG control mode) and 25.6 (CDMG SC mode).”